LGBTQ+ @ Bates

 At Bates, we respect and welcome persons of all sexes, sexual and romantic orientations, gender identities, or gender expressions.
 We affirm that all students, staff, and faculty should feel safe, welcome, and supported on our campus.
 We reject homophobia, biphobia, transphobia, and heterosexism in all of their manifestations.
 As a community we acknowledge that such intolerance and discrimination often intersect with sexism, racism, and classism and other forms of inequality; we seek to educate all on the debilitating consequences of prejudice and bias and to dismantle heteronormativity on campus and beyond.
 We recognize that difference, in all its forms including sexual orientation, gender identity, and gender expression, enriches our campus community and enhances the learning environment for all.

 Bates continues to actively evaluate, update, and add to our programming, policies, and resources for LGBTQ+ individuals and allies based on best practices.
 Below are the most up-to-date resources for students, faculty, and staff.
-If you have questions, have trouble finds a resource, or have suggestions, please contact Lexie Mucci, Assistant Director in the Office of Intercultural Education, at firstname.lastname@example.org or email@example.com.
+If you have questions, suggestions, or are looking for resources or support, please contact Natalie Bornstein, Program Coordinator in the Office of Intercultural Education, at firstname.lastname@example.org or email@example.com.

 Advising, Health & Support